hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/regression.md

 Chances are, you don't see any evidence of the ReLU and the above is just a straight line.

-Scroll back up to the initial model parameters, and now look at them after the fit:
+Scroll back up to the initial model parameters.
+Then, look at them after the fit:

 ```{code-cell} ipython3
 list(model.parameters())